Evgeniy-xlv/heroku-keep-alive-service/README.md

 ## How to use:

-* open the main class of your spring application and annotate it by `@EnableScheduling`.
+* Open the main class of your spring application and annotate it by `@EnableScheduling`.
   Also, you must modify `@SpringBootApplication` to `@SpringBootApplication(scanBasePackages = "ru.xlv.hka")`
+* Go to your application properties file and define there `heroku-keep-alive.domain=<your heroku application name>`